mco-gh/mco.dev/content/post/edu/course.md

   * Cloud Run
 - Week 9 - (optional) Group or Personal Project Presentations

-## Some Side Topics We'll Explore
-- Integrated Development Environments (IDEs)
-- All about the web
-- Github and Source Control

 ## Frequently Asked Questions

 ### Who are these classes for?